NilsTheeten/Project_ppchem/README.md

 print(pH)
 ```
 See the "tutorial.ipynb" notebook for more complete examples.
+Or visit [hydroponics](https://nilstheeten.github.io/Project_ppchem/index.html) to see the full documentation

 ## 3. Datasets
 This package uses data from the PRIF17 and...